geometryprocessing/ConformalIdealDelaunay/README.md

 ### Input data format

 Input file is expected to be a triangular manifold mesh, possibly with multiple boundaries, in `.obj` format.
 And an additional text file with suffix `_Th_hat` containing (line by line) the prescribed angle per vertex.
 We attached three example input in `data/examples`.
-The compelete input data for our paper can be downloaded here: https://cims.nyu.edu/gcl/papers/2021-Conformal.zip, which also includes the camera configuration needed for rendering grid texture.
+The compelete input data for our paper can be downloaded [here]( https://cims.nyu.edu/gcl/papers/2021-Conformal.zip), which also includes the camera configuration needed for rendering grid texture.
 ## Reproduction
 Shell scripts to reproduce (via the python interface) the images and plots shown in the paper can be found in the figures subfolder.